plone/diazo/docs/deployment.rst

 ``includemode``
     Can be set to 'document', 'esi' or 'ssi' to change the way in which includes are processed
+``read_headers``
+    Set this to True to allow resolving options from HTTP headers.
+At present, ``X-Diazo-Rules`` is the only such option, which refers to the location of the rules file.  *Warning*: beware of enabling this option if users are able to spoof headers.
+This presents a potential security concern if you do not drop or sanitize headers coming from clients.
 ``read_network``
     Set this to True to allow resolving resources from the network.
 Defaults to False.